Sworn translation services

-A certified translation has to be signed, stamped and dated by a sworn translator (who is accredited by the Court of Justice) to certify that it is a true translation of the original text.
+A sworn or certified translation has to be signed, stamped and dated by a sworn translator (who is accredited by the Court of Justice) to certify that it is a true translation of the original text.
 A certified translation carries the same legal validity as the source document.

+Official authorities and academic institutions generally require sworn or certified translations to guarantee that the translation is a true version of the original document.
 When you require translation of documents such as diplomas, birth or marriage certificates, divorce papers, passports or driving licenses, you might need a certified or sworn translation or even a legalised translation for international use.

 In the UK, the concept of sworn translators does not exist.
 In this case, the translation needs to be notarised by a Notary Public.

 A legalisation and / or apostille might be required for documents which will be used internationally in countries working in compliance with The Hague Convention.

 A legalised translation is a sworn or certified translation which additionally gets signed and stamped by the Court of Justice, where the translator is sworn, in order to authenticate the translator’s signature.

 If you require an apostille, the sworn and legalised translations would also need to receive a certificate (apostille) issued by the Belgian Ministry of Foreign Affairs.

 If your sworn translation needs to be used abroad, it has to be either legalised or provided with an apostille.
 The apostille authenticates the signature of the sworn or certified translator.
 An apostille is valid in all countries which are members of The Hague Convention Abolishing the Requirement of Legalisation for Foreign Public Documents (sometimes also called The Apostille Convention or Apostille Treaty).
 If the country in which you want to use the sworn translation is not a member of The Hague Convention, the document will need to be legalised.